ldash/minimalist-google-calendar/README.md

 #### 0.6.12 [17 MAY]
  * Fixed: Typo on options page
- * Fixed: Workaround for Chromium 82784: http://goo.gl/XZMSr.
+ * Fixed: Workaround for [Chromium issue 82784](http://goo.gl/XZMSr).
 No icon for affected builds

 #### 0.6.11 [12 APR]
  * Fixed: Custom settings fields not loading from memory